Geo-Python-2017/Exercise-2/README.md

 Don't forget to check out the [hints for this week's exercise](https://geo-python.github.io/2017/lessons/L2/exercise-2-hints.html) if you're having trouble.

+Scores on this exercise are out of **20 points**.

-## Problem 1 - Making changes to a file in GitHub
+## Problem 1 - Making changes to a file in GitHub (*7 points*)
 Your first task for this week is to make some modifications to the broken script [`station_ages.py`](station_ages.py) that is included in this week's exercise.
 The script should allow users to find the age of an [FMI observation station](http://en.ilmatieteenlaitos.fi/observation-stations) by setting the `selectedStation` variable.
-There are **3 major code problems** you must fix to get this script working as expected.
-Don't worry about the case of a user entering a station name that is not on the list, and **commit your changes after each fix**.
+Don't worry about the case of a user entering a station name that is not on the list.

+Your score on this problem will be based on

+- Fixing **3 major code problems** to get this script working as expected
+- Committing each change separately to GitHub without changing the script filename
+- Listing the changes you needed to make to get the code working in plain English at the end of this file (see [Problem 3](#problem-3) below).

-## Problem 2 - Creating and uploading a script to GitHub
+## Problem 2 - Creating and uploading a script to GitHub (*9 points*)
 The table below presents [monthly average temperatures recorded at the Helsinki Malmi airport](https://www.timeanddate.com/weather/finland/helsinki/climate).

 | Month     | Temperature [°C] |